History of the Jews in Bahrain: Twenty-first century

 In 2006, the US State Department reported that, there have been no acts of physical violence or harassment of Jews or vandalism of Jewish community institutions, such as schools, cemeteries, or the synagogue.
 Although the Government has not enacted any laws protecting the right of Jews to religious freedom, Jews practice their faith privately without governmental interference.
 Nevertheless, the Government has made no specific effort to promote antibias and tolerance education.
 Some antisemitic political commentary and editorial cartoons continue to appear, usually linked to the Israeli-Palestinian conflict.

 In 2008, Bahrain's king nominated Houda Nonoo, a Jewish woman who served in the nation's 40-member upper house of Parliament, as its ambassador to the United States.

 In November, 2010, Bahraini Jewish author Nancy Khedouri was appointed to replace Nonoo in Parliament.

 Beginning in 2015, King al-Khalifa officially marked the celebration of Hanukkah, with Jewish and Muslim Bahrainis celebrating together.

 On 11 September 2020, Israel and Bahrain agreed to "normalize relations."

+Abraham Accords

+The agreement was announced by President Donald Trump on September 11, 2020, and followed on from a joint statement, officially referred to as the Abraham Accords, by the United States, Israel and the United Arab Emirates (UAE) on August 13, 2020.
+It was formally signed on September 15, 2020, at the White House in Washington, D.C., and made Bahrain the fourth Arab state to recognize Israel and the second within a month.
+The agreements were named "Abraham Accords" to highlight the common belief of Judaism and Islam in the prophet Abraham.